 Can I make smothered chicken wings in advance?

-Yes, you can prepare the wings and sauce in advance.
-Store them separately until you’re ready to heat and serve.
+Yes, you can cook the wings and sauce before your event.
+Store them apart until you heat and serve them.

 What can I substitute for chicken broth?

-If you don’t have chicken broth, vegetable broth can be a suitable alternative, but ensure it has a full-bodied flavor.
+If youre out of chicken broth, you can use vegetable broth but make sure it has a strong flavor.

 How do I make the sauce thicker?

-If your sauce is too thin, you can add a bit more flour mixed with water to thicken it further while it simmers.
+If the sauce is too thin, mix a bit more flour with water and stir it in while it simmers.

 Can I use an air fryer for this recipe?

-Yes, you can air fry the wings for a healthier option.
-Season and cook them in the air fryer until crispy before adding the sauce.
+Yes, air frying is a healthier option.
+Just season the wings and cook them in the air fryer until crisp before adding the sauce.

 Conclusion